| Valentines Day brought some tough love

 never even made any attempt to contact me to find out if anything

+they were saying is true.
 Despite the reports ominous tone, Tierney

 said he is not concerned that it will have any impact on how